c-leblanc/c-leblanc.github.io/_pages/research.md

 - "Pitfalls of Insuring Production Risk", joint work with Laurent Lamy ([WP](http://c-leblanc.github.io/files/Contract_Design_Renewables_202309.pdf))

 - Distributional impacts of the 2021-2023 electricity crisis and policy responses in Spain, joint work with Natalia Fabra

+- "Comparing the social benefits from variable renewable energy projects"

+- "Renewable electricity support in Europe: the trade-off between risk and incentives under sliding premium schemes", joint work with Laurent Lamy